 Yes, if you are working on an album or EP we can work out a discount for sure.

 HOW LONG WILL THE MASTERING TAKE?

 Usually a few days to a week per session, it can be quicker, or longer depending on your needs.
 When we send you your firs test master to hear, you then get 4 revisions, so please be thorough with notes and feedback.

 WHAT IS YOUR VINYL MADE FROM?

-We cut onto 2mm polyvinyl.
-This is a record made from a PVC compound designed and created specifically for record cutting using a diamond stylus.
-Unlike the traditional acetate dubplate which has a limited life span, polyvinyl lasts as long, if not longer than standard vinyl.
+We cut onto 2mm vinyl made from PETG plastic This is a record made from a PVC compound designed and created specifically for record cutting using a diamond stylus.
+Unlike the traditional acetate dubplate which has a limited life span, this type of vinyl lasts as long, if not longer than pressed vinyl.